enix/ansible-logstash/README.md

 - `logstash_options: ""` - block of options to append to logstash.yml.
 - `logstash_longstartupworkaround: false` - enable the long java startup workaround (Change the entropy source to urandom)
 - `logstash_bindprivileged: false` - allow logstash to listen on privileged ports (needed for syslog reception on ports 514)
+- `logstash_configuration: ""` - directory with configuration stored, copied into /etc/logstash/conf.d/ (must have a trailing /).

 Dependencies
 ------------